 Upon the death of Mrs. Williams in 1983, the property was offered for sale and subsequently purchased in May of 1986 by George Corbett and his wife Nancy for the purpose of a retreat for Pastors, missionaries, and other full time workers of the Baptist faith.
 Since then a two-story cabin (the Lodge), maintenance barns, shop, and a waterfront pavilion have been built.
 Also, 12 birdhouse cabins (donated by the Wilds Christian Camp) and a one story cabin (Mountain Laurel) have been added to the property and put into service.
 In addition, 2 new fishing ponds and 6 RV sites were added at the entrance to Canaan Land for traveling evangelist and volunteer workers.
 In 2002, an authentic amusement park ride-on train was added.
 Also a children's "Noah's Ark" play area is a recent addition.

-Presently under construction, is a western themed mountain-style Putt-Putt golf course and a gem-mining flume both due to be finished in 2018.
+Recently, construction of a western themed mountain-style Putt-Putt golf course and gem-mining flume have been completed.

 In June of 1986, the U.S. Department of the Interior placed "Canaan Land" on the National Register of Historic Places.
 Since 1986, thousands of guest and hundreds of volunteers have all been a part of God’s plan.